San Mateo de Otao :

 Archaeological sites: Marca Marca and Huarichaca

-The district's typical villages
+The typical villages of the district

 The district of San Mateo de Otao has several charming villages to explore:

-• Canchacalla: its small village, little square, church and giant letters.
+• Canchacalla: its small village, little square, church, and giant letters.

 • Santa Cruz de Ucro, Tapicara, Santo Toribio de Cumbe, San Miguel de Tapicara, Los Milagros de Salpín, Santa Rosa de Canchacalla.